How to Describe a Post-Apocalyptic World: 5 Descriptive Writing Tips

 Forgotten road

-But it can be all bleakness, all the time.
-That becomes wearying.
+But it can’t be all bleakness, all the time.
+That becomes wearying after a while.

 The best post-apocalyptic novels offer a ray of light once in a while, something to give the characters hope.
 Because guess what?
 When the characters can envision a better world, so can the reader.
 And that will keep them engaged and curious.

-On the other hand, if the world is nothing but doom and gloom, with not even a spark of light at the end of the tunnel, readers have less reason to continue the story.
+On the other hand, if the world is nothing but doom and gloom, without even a spark of light at the end of the tunnel, readers have less reason to continue the story.

 In fiction, beauty can take many forms.
 One character helping another.
 A sunrise after a hard night.
 Nature reestablishing itself.
 Hope.
 Love.
 Friendship.
 Find a home for these things in your fiction, and you’ll make it more engaging for the reader.